abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 {{if UI=="MVC" || UI=="BlazorServer"}}

 It is good to run the application before starting the development.
-Running the application is pretty straigth-forward, you can run the application with any IDE that supports .NET or by running the `dotnet run` CLI command in the directory of your project to see the initial UI:
+Running the application is pretty straight-forward, you can run the application with any IDE that supports .NET or by running the `dotnet run` CLI command in the directory of your project:

 {{else if UI=="NG"}}

 It is good to run the application before starting the development.
 The solution has two main applications:

-* `TodoApp` (in the .NET solution) host the server-side HTTP API, so Angular application can consume it. (server-side application)
+* `TodoApp` (in the .NET solution) hosts the server-side HTTP API, so the Angular application can consume it. (server-side application)
 * `angular` folder contains the Angular application. (client-side application)

 Firstly, run the `TodoApp` project in your favorite IDE (or run the `dotnet run` CLI command on your project directory) to see the server-side HTTP API on the [Swagger UI](https://swagger.io/tools/swagger-ui/):